PyRigi/PyRigi/doc/userguide/tutorials/plotting.md

 )
 ```

 Another possibility is to provide a dictionary assigning to a color a list of edges.
-Missing edges are again get {attr}`~.PlotStyle.edge_color`.
+Missing edges again get {attr}`.PlotStyle.edge_color`.

 ```{code-cell} ipython3
 P.plot(plot_style,